nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 kubectl apply -f nkl-deployment.yaml
 ```

-Check to see if the NKL Controller is running with the updated ConfigMap:
+Check to see if the NKL Controller is running, with the updated ConfigMap:

 ```bash
 kubectl get pods -n nkl